udacity/cd12099-Full-Stack-Apps-AWS-exercises/exercise-2-endpoints/README.md

-# udacity-c2-basic-server
+# udacity-tweets-app

-This is a simple node-express server.
+This is a simple tweeter like application server.

 ***
 ## Getting Setup